Ex-Dean Foods chairman tells of using 'bat phone' to tip Walters

 Walters has pleaded not guilty.
 His lawyer, Barry Berke, told jurors last week that Walters never received any inside information, and that he made money trading stocks using the same skills that made him a successful sports gambler.

-Davis, 68, told jurors on Tuesday during direct examination by Assistant U.S. Attorney Brooke Cucinella that Walters told him to use an assigned cell phone to talk about Dean Foods.
+Davis, 68, told jurors on Tuesday during direct examination by Assistant U.S. Attorney Brooke Cucinella that Walters gave "very specific" instructions about how to use an assigned cell phone to talk about Dean Foods.

 "We called it the bat phone," Davis said.